 “Individually identifiable health information should be protected with reasonable administrative, technical, and physical safeguards to ensure its confidentiality, integrity, and availability and to prevent unauthorized or inappropriate access, use, or disclosure.”

-Outside of these additional features, which are used for confidential documents, the normal transmission of online fax services is very secure, complying with all regulations to avoid any type of interception.
+Outside of these additional features, which are used for confidential documents, the normal transmission of digital fax services is very secure, complying with all regulations to avoid any type of interception.

 If you work in areas where confidentiality is vital, then rest assured that by using Internet fax your documents will be more secure than with the conventional fax method.